How Clients Use Campus Sonar Strategic Partnerships: Brand and Reputation

 Since we've been utilizing @CampusSonar at @BYU, we've been able to see some really interesting data surrounding athletic-vs.-non-athletic brand conversation.
 The volume is staggering.— Jon McBride (@jMcBee84) January 11, 2021

 Excited to see Steve's piece.
 These have been very top-of-mind considerations for me lately. https://t.co/gAWUORs43L

 It me.— Jon McBride (@jMcBee84) October 23, 2020

 From working with @lizgross144 to @StephenApp to @rstapley ... our experience hopping onto @CampusSonar has been incredible, and we're drilling down into meaningful social listening better than ever before. https://t.co/4BvBIVaq6h pic.twitter.com/rLtxgAov0k

-We’re going to continue featuring stories of ways campuses use our Strategic Partnership service.
+We’re going to continue featuring stories of ways campuses use our Strategic Partnership.

-If these use cases resonate with your campus needs, learn more from our service sheet or set up a time to chat with Steve—he knows about a lot more than donuts.
+If these use cases resonate with your campus needs, learn more from our service sheet or connect with our expert sales team.